Skip to Content

 2. Returning the car outside of working hours

-If you have to drop your car back outside of normal working hours, check with the company in advance to ensure you’re fully aware of the process (there’s usually a dedicated area to leave it in).
+If you have to drop your car back outside of normal working hours, check with the company in advance to ensure you’re fully aware of the process.

-Any time that I have to do this, I take a picture of the car in the designated drop off area just to avoid any hassle in the event of it being stolen.
+Any time that I have to do this, I take a picture of the car in the designated drop off area just in case something happens to it after I’ve left it off.

 3. Keep an eye on your credit card